andrw85/salty/README.md

 ## TODOS:

 - Create a web client using wasm.

-- Syncing between different computers whith some kind of authentication mechanism (maybe using some p2p protocol).
+- Investigate whether secure syncing between different computers would be possible using some kind of authentication mechanism (maybe using some p2p protocol).

 - Increment tests

 ## Running the help command